Euclideon/vaultclient/docs/UserGuide.md

 7. Watermark
 8. Convert Tab

-The following numbered sections will explain these features in full detail.
+The following numbered sections will explain each of these features in full detail.

 ## 1. Scene Viewport
 The scene viewport displays your scene.
-The Scene Explorer section (see **3.
+The Scene Explorer section (see section **3.
 Scene Explorer** below) will explain how to add models to your scene.

 ### Moving around the viewport
 > TIP: These settings are configurable in the [Input & Controls](#input-&-controls) settings menu.